graphql/graphiql/packages/graphiql-plugin-code-exporter/README.md

 # GraphiQL Code Exporter Plugin

-This package provides a plugin that integrated the [`GraphiQL Code Exporter`](https://github.com/OneGraph/graphiql-code-exporter) into the GraphiQL UI.
+This package provides a plugin that integrates the [`GraphiQL Code Exporter`](https://github.com/OneGraph/graphiql-code-exporter) into the GraphiQL UI.

 ## Install